-I encouraged him to come down to the One-Stop career center, at which I work, for help in his job search.
+I encouraged him to come down to the One-Stop career center, for which I work, for help with his job search.
 “The Unemployment Office?” he asked.
 Obviously he hadn’t been to a career center, where unemployment insurance assistance is one of many services the career centers offer.

 “No the career center.
 We can help you with your job search.
 We have workshops on all kinds of job-search topics….”
 I also wanted to tell him that he’d feel very comfortable at our career center.
 He’d fit in.